My Father’s Boots

 it was a bad start.

-Almost fifty years now since your dying
+Almost fifty years now since his dying

 I contemplate a young man staring